-For more information, see Conditional Wait for Email Chain.
+For more information, see Advanced Outreach: Conditional Wait.

 Set Timer is represented by a blue circle.
 Clicking the Set Timer option allows a user to control the time interval before the next email in the campaign is sent automatically.
 This is usually configured between a Heads Up Email and a Survey Email.
 The Timer begins after the heads-up email is sent.

 This step creates a branching path based on whether or not a participant has responded to the Advanced Outreach.
 If the participant responded to the Advanced Outreach, they will move to the next step on the right.
 If they do not respond, they will move to the next step down.
 It is available for all Survey models and can be used with both Surveys 1.0 and 2.0.